 INSUL-DECK was created to fill the need for strong, insulated floors that are fast and easy to install.
 With the high cost of energy & labor and an increasing demand for improving the indoor environmental quality, INSUL-DECK offers a unique and cost-effective solution for your commercial and residential construction needs.
-This super-strong system can be used in place of traditional floors, but with many added benefits.
+This strong system can be used in place of traditional floors, but with many added benefits.
 You can easily achieve upto 33′ clear spans with regular reinforcing steel and concrete and more with special techniques, such as EPS Top Hats or Post-Tensioning.
-INSUL-DECK also makes is easy to add radiant heating for super comfort.
+INSUL-DECK also makes is easy to add radiant heating for even higher comfort.

 Safely Carry Loads and Maintain Structural Integrity